Klinikum Rechts der Isar der Technischen Universität München

 Expert in medical and public health ethics: ethics of medical innovation and health technologies, research ethics, questions of solidarity and justice in public health and health care provision, novel participatory approaches in biomedicine.

-Specialized in biomedical and public health ethics, social media & communication strategy, digital health.
+Specialized in biomedical ethics, social media & AI ethics, digital health.